World Continence Week 2023

-Urinary incontinence also impacts people affected by bladder cancer.
-Around the globe, over 570,000 people are diagnosed with bladder cancer each year.
-Urinary incontinence is one of the more common symptoms of bladder cancer.
+Urinary incontinence impacts people affected by bladder cancer.
+Troublesome urinary symptoms such as burning and irritation when peeing or incontinence issues after treatment are common side-effects.
 Urinary incontinence is also called loss of bladder control.
 It is an involuntary loss of urine or the inability to control urination.

 Cancer patients describe bladder incontinence as: